-Aim to Prevent: Real Time Assurance

-We have developed a Real Time Quality Assurance (RTA) programme designed to provide preventative monitoring that helps coach and support engagement teams get the 'right work' completed in real-time, during the audit.
+Aim to prevent: Real Time Assurance We have developed a Real Time Quality Assurance (RTA) programme designed to provide preventative monitoring that helps coach and support engagement teams get the 'right work' completed in real-time, during the audit.
+Our RTA program involves Real Time Reviews which are targeted to specific engagements and particular focus areas.
+These reviews are performed by experienced practice and Risk & Quality personnel and benefits the practice teams as best practices are shared and specific coaching is provided relating to accounting and auditing technical matters during the review process.

-In addition to the ongoing monitoring noted above, our monitoring also encompasses a periodic assessment of our SoQM which includes the review of completed engagements (Engagement Quality Reviews - EQR) as well as periodic monitoring of our SoQM by an objective team within our firm.
+In addition to the ongoing monitoring noted above, our monitoring also encompasses periodic assessment of our SoQM which includes the review of completed engagements (Engagement Quality Reviews - EQR), as well as periodic monitoring of our SoQM by an objective team within our firm.
 The results of these procedures, together with our ongoing monitoring, form the basis for the continuous improvement of our SoQM.
-EQRs are performed under a network-wide inspection programme based on professional standards and PwC audit methodology.

-Audit engagement inspections - internal

-Restatements

-Number of financial statement restatements involving PIE audits due to material errors

-EQRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
+EQRs are performed under a network-wide inspection programme based on professional standards and PwC audit methodology EQRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.
-Each signer is reviewed at least once every five years, unless a more frequent review is required based on the profile of that signer's client engagements.

-Reviews are led by experienced Assurance Partners, supported by objective teams of Partners, Directors, Senior Managers and other specialists.
-EQR reviewers may be sourced from other member firms if needed to provide appropriate expertise or objectivity.
+Assurance partners are subject to engagement reviews at least once every five years, which may be more frequent based on the profile of the partner's client engagements or portfolio.
+Assurance partners may also be further reviewed subject to local regulatory requirements.
+Reviews are led by experienced Assurance partners, supported by objective teams of partners, directors, senior managers and other specialists.
+EQR reviewers may be sourced from other PwC firms if needed to provide appropriate expertise or objectivity.
 Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
 The network inspection team supports review teams by monitoring the consistent application of guidance on classification of engagement findings and engagement assessments across the network.
+Audit quality measures - Total number of file reviews by external regulators - Number of file reviews by PCAOB (if relevant) - Number of file reviews by other external regulators resulting in non-compliance (or equivalent) Audit quality reviews - external There were 2 engagements (with financial year ends relating to the fiscal year) that were subject to external quality reviews during FY23 (FY22: 3 engagements).
+These 2 engagements received compliant results (FY22: 3 engagement received compliant results).